scipion-em/docs/docs/developer/creating-a-protocol.rst

 ==============

-Another important function is ``_insertAllSteps``, in which the steps that will be executed when the user click on pushbutton **Execute** of the protocol GUI are defined.
+Another important function is ``_insertAllSteps``, in which the steps that will be executed when the user clicks on pushbutton **Execute** of the protocol GUI are defined.
 This function is only invoked before a protocol starts to run and the following actions take place:

 * The method ``protocol.run()`` is called